 In a society where men and women raise families together, intercourse is presented as a lovemaking act.
 But by looking at Nature we can see that mating is an act of male assault.
-By depositing his sperm in her body, a man potentially forces a woman to bear his progeny.
+By depositing his sperm in a woman’s body, a man potentially forces her to bear his progeny.
 A woman responds to rape with loud vocal and strenuous physical objections, which involves most adrenaline (and so is most exciting) for a man.
 Consensual intercourse is an artificial scenario where a woman lets a man potentially impregnate her.

 In consensual intercourse, the natural turn-ons of a resisting partner are absent.
 A woman feels no erotic arousal and little physical sensation.
 But if she lies inert during intercourse, a man feels unappreciated.
 Men put pressure on women to provide a simulated response to intercourse.
-A woman is obliged to provide consciously the body movements and noises that make intercourse erotically rewarding for a man.
+A woman may feel obliged to provide the body movements and noises that make intercourse erotically rewarding for a man.
 A man interprets this cooperation with intercourse as a sign of female arousal.
-But no one can suppress their natural responses so this is clearly a conscious behaviour.
+But this is clearly a conscious behaviour that is used by some women when they choose to.

 Intercourse begins with a man’s arousal because it relies on a man having an erection.
 Intercourse comes to an end with male orgasm and ejaculation because a man loses his erection.
 This is why male performance (the ability to become aroused and orgasm) is critical to heterosexual activity.
 Female performance has come to refer to women’s skill at providing male turn-ons.